Keep it Simple

 One unique feature that sticks out with Brinks is the ASAPer: a live messaging system that allows real-time communication with a list of personalized contacts.
 The ASAPer live messaging is a fast way to prevent false alarms, or check in with family members to see if they are involved in a threatening situation at home.
 When the alarm is triggered, ASAPer provides a chatroom for the contact members to communicate.
 It allows you to get a hold of all your family members quickly and check who hasn't responded.
 It is a cool feature to have at hand, especially if there are more than a few members that have access to your security system.

-Deep Sentinel is brings an innovative approach to home security.
+Deep Sentinel home security brings an innovative approach to home security.
 It is a home security system that blends predictive Artificial Intelligence (A.I.), outdoor camera surveillance, and 24/7 human monitoring service, combined for a truly unique experience.
 It provides a proactive response to alerts, unlike any other security system in play today.

 It can recognize a possible crime in progress and respond appropriately, instead of reacting after a sensor is triggered and the break-in is on its way.
 The security monitor team can communicate with any suspicious characters lurking around your home through the camera’s built-in speakers, to defuse the situation.
 If it escalates to a crime in progress, the monitoring center will contact the police for immediate assistance.